NachmanGoldman/question-and-answer/README.md

 # question-and-answer
-## The site displays a list of questions stored in the file.
+## A Java program, a site that displays a list of questions stored in the file.
 Users can read questions and answers, and answer questions.
 [Java Doc](api/com/example/package-summary.html)

 I built map to store the questions and answers, the index (or key) is the index of the question,